Cal Poly partners with SLCUSD to bring locally sourced food to students and families | NewsChannel 3-12

 Cal Poly partners with SLCUSD to bring locally sourced food to students and families

-Food insecurity is a nationwide dilemma.
-For San Luis Obispo Unified School District, it's a problem they face head on.
+SAN LUIS OBISPO, Calif. - Food insecurity is a nationwide dilemma.
+For San Luis Coastal Unified School District, it's a problem they face head-on.

 It's not something they have faced alone though.
 Students working at the Cal Poly Dairy Unit have provided the fruits of their labor, namely eggs and dairy products like cheese and milk, to the school district.